Accept payments with Trustly Pay

 Configure the transaction

 Create an establishData object to define the transaction parameters.
 To create a deferred authorization, you must set the paymentType to Deferred.
-For example:

 var establishData = {